bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- Mostly Clear
+- Clear
-- 100% humidity
+- 97% humidity
-- 7 mph wind
+- 8 mph wind
-- 32% cloud cover
+- 0% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
 - 0.03 inches of rain in the past 24 hours